jontywigster/hyper-v_sensie_build/README.md

 ## Creating a VM
+- NB - Only Server 2025 can be used right now.
+The code to select which variant is particularly janky still, I'll improve this later

 - newVM.ps1 prompts for the OS, VM name/hostname, which Hyper-V virtual switch to use, if a VLAN should be used (one NIC only), and a 'role' (explained below) to be added.
 For Windows, the admin password is prompted for too, in a horribly insecure way.

 - The process requires admin rights.
 If newVM.ps1 isn't running as admin, after a prompt for elevation is accepted, the script comtinues in a new window